|

 1) aim:

-) A series of live videocuts as a sychronically accessible, contemporary
+a) A series of live videocuts as a sychronically accessible, contemporary

 musical-visual (intermedial) interpretation of a (historical) work of music, relevant